SeaBa55/note-taker/README.md

 note-taker_v1.0 - Initial commit: Note taker save feature is currently capable of writing note data to db.json file.
 Need to figure out how to update the data displayed being rendered by the server.

+note-taker_v1.1 - Notes are now being rendered after creation of a new note.
+Notes can also be deleted, however it seems there is an issue with the delete request functionality as it will not work after a new note has been saved.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.